 The most common language spoken in the West Linn City Center

-neighborhood is English, spoken by 91.3% of households.
-Some people also speak Spanish (4.0%).
+neighborhood is English, spoken by 88.9% of households.
+Other important languages spoken here include Spanish and Russian.